ironkayman/RebisTheory/rebis_theory.md

 #### Diegesis of "Almire's Fall"

-Almire's Fall lore entry [had originated on the official wiki](https://wiki.spiralknights.com/index.php?title=Firestorm_Citadel&oldid=1263), rather than forums or items' descriptions, and the edit shows that the author of this story snippet is one of the core members developers' team.
-We consider it as a solid proof of this entry being canon to an overarching story.
+Almire's Fall lore entry [had originated on the official wiki](https://wiki.spiralknights.com/index.php?title=Firestorm_Citadel&oldid=1263), rather than forums or items' descriptions, as discovered by Spiralka-chan on the Arcade Discord server.
+The [edit shows](https://wiki.spiralknights.com/index.php?title=Firestorm_Citadel&oldid=1263), that the author of this story snippet is one of the core members of developers' team.
+We consider it as a solid proof of this entry being canon to an overarching story, but with a few caveats regarding its in-game - diegetic - placement.
+Despite being seemingly a minor detail, we will explore it properly, as its implications of being present on the wiki open a new perspective onto capabilities and technological advancement of Spiral Order in the field.

-Before moving further, this entry being present on the wiki, had to fit into the narrative of the game, so, if we attempt to make it diegetic.
-Most of the text so far was written by Owlites, which seems as most plausible explanation, due to them known to possess most of deeper research on the kingdom, as well as having relative dates, given the purpose of Owlite Academy, wherein the Owlite Keep is located.
+As this entry is present on the wiki and very likely is canon, it had to fit into the narrative of the game.
+As it is present on the wiki, it marks wiki itself as diegetic to inner structure of Spiral Order.

-But, on the other hand, we could consider _wiki as diegetically present in-game entity_, as devices by Spiral Order, given player's perspective as an Isorian, and wiki's design as similar to diegetic design-wise interface of the game.
+Most of the text on Almire so far was written by Owlites, so Almire's Fall should also be attributed to them, as it seems as a plausible explanation, given Owlites' other researches.

+But, on the other hand, as wiki has the same design as game's HUD, or at least is meant to be associated with the base game, its design can be attributed to it being devised by the Spiral Order.
+As player's perspective, as an Isorian, makes him one of the knights, access to the wiki can be considered diegetic, that it is access both from player's end, and by knight, based on the prior concept of knight's HUD following those ideas.

 If we would attempt to fit this snippet into prior Owlite tome based on remaining text, they would not align, suggesting them being different texts.
-But both discuss the same topic, so existence of multiple texts within Owlite civilization in regards to the kingdom is possible.
-Due to those factors, th state of the Forgotten Library and Eternal Study across Owlite civilization, nuanced presence of the wiki, themed in the designs of Spiral Order, we would lean to Almire's Fall being written by Spiral Order, specifically by researchers of Haven Lab, given present there researches and artifacts of past civilizations including Almire: `there were massive citadels housing Almire's armed forces and great estates for its noble houses ...
-We assume the kingdom is still a smoldering ruin somewhere`.
-In this interpretation we would consider Owlite texts being the foundation for Spiral Order research, up to a point of, rather unlikely, this text being found sometime earlier across Owlite libraries and then digitalized.
+But both texts discuss the same topic, so existence of multiple texts within Owlite civilization in regards to the kingdom is possible.
+Due to those factors, and the positions of Forgotten Library and Eternal Study across Owlite civilization, as researched by Spiral Order, makes source of this text being taken from Owlites.

+Then, we lean to Almire's Fall being not originally written by Spiral Order, specifically by researchers of Haven Lab, given present researches and artifacts of past civilizations including Almire, gathered by knights: `there were massive citadels housing Almire's armed forces and great estates for its noble houses ...
+We assume the kingdom is still a smoldering ruin somewhere`, but being an accumulation of both Spiral Order and Owlite research.

+In this interpretation we would consider Owlite texts being the foundation for Spiral Order research, up to a point of, rather unlikely, this text being found sometime earlier across Owlite libraries and then digitalized onto the wiki.

+#### Foundation for Three Kingdoms

+Now, with Almire's Fall taken into consideration, we can start to parse through it.

+As there are 2 kingdoms specified to exist, likely near or bordering kingdom of Almire in order to invade it.
+We have to also consider the fact that Lord Vanaduke did return from the mountains with an army: `Leading an army of terrible fiends, Vanaduke returned to his kingdom, destroying the occupied forces of the two opposing kingdoms in a single day.
+In time the two kingdoms fell, Vanaduke's legion burning everything in their path` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)), suggesting whatever this army is, they traversed a land.

+We propose those 2 kingdoms are northern Raiders, first introduced [in the context of Isorians general](#spiral-raiders), and the kingdom of Ironmight, one never explicitly mentioned.

+This proposal stems from the idea of all 3 kingdoms being descendants of Isorians in physiology - we have discussed plausibility of this concept in the [analysis of Ghost in the Machine](#ghosts-in-the-machine).
+The general idea behind this logic is based on the context and designs of [Iron Hulk](#ghosts-in-the-machine), - _as an Isorian or Morai vessel_.
+And, as it is hundred years old, while greater Isorian spacefaring civilization is far older, _why there were not to be a second case of an even more ancient space vessel crash landing on this planet, preceding Cradle_, which would give start to the events of this chapter?

+If Cradle or a planet preceding it was already found prior, time span of several hundred of years does not seem to us a restriction.
+Then, considering that [Isorians were eons old even before establishment of known Spiral Order](#spacefarers-of-old), while being an interstellar species, that seems to us at least as probable in the context of a link to Cradle.
+Due to those ideas, we will commit to it, developing and testing it further.

 #### Ironmight Kingdom

-As there are 2 kingdoms specified to exist likely near, bordering kingdom of Almire, in order to invade it, we propose that those are northern Raiders, discussed [for the first time in the context of Isorians](#spiral-raiders), and the being kingdom of Ironmight.
-We will analyze location of those kingdoms for potential geography after the initial analysis of both Ironmight domain and raiders as we will define their placement on the timeline.

-As those concepts will mainly stem from the idea of all 3 kingdoms being Isorians in physiology, we have discussed plausibility of this concept in the [analysis of Ghost in the Machine](#ghosts-in-the-machine).
-That is, if [Iron Hulk](#ghosts-in-the-machine) is Isorian or Morai, and it is hundred years old, why there were not to be a second case of an even more ancient space vessel?

-If Cradle or a planet preceding it was already found prior, time span of several hundred of years does not seem to us a logic restriction, as a period of hundred years for Iron hulk is not a defined limit.
-Then, considering that [Isorians were eons old even before establishment of known Spiral Order](#spacefarers-of-old) while being an interstellar species, that seems to us at least as probable in the context of a link to Cradle.

-The concept of a particular entity of Ironmight in the context of kingdom of Almire was also proposed separately from our own research by user Magnicth on [Spiral Knight subreddit](https://www.reddit.com/r/spiral_knights/comments/zakpe/the_ironmight_theory/).
+The concept of an entity of related to Ironmight in the context of kingdom of Almire was also proposed separately from our own research by user Magnicth on [Spiral Knight subreddit](https://www.reddit.com/r/spiral_knights/comments/zakpe/the_ironmight_theory/).

 The name Ironmight, if we refer to it properly, as a potential Kingdom of Ironmight, makes us think of other similar instances or naming conventions of empires and kingdoms:

 - Kingdom of the Netherlands, meaning a lower land, lower elevation, a property of geographical location.
 - United Kingdom, one that consists of multiple entities united by a monarch.
 - Holy Roman Empire combines an adjective, - Holy, - with a city of Rome.
-- The British Empire refers to the empire ruled by Britain.

 As for Ironmight, judging by its name, it has similar morphology.
-It is derived from a descriptive _term of might and is combined with iron, iron and might_, - __the might of iron__, - we suggest that it is a kingdom, one similar to Almire, with part of its identity being rooted in its military power, or as we will see, economic might.
+It is derived from a descriptive term of might and is combined with iron, iron and might, - _the might of iron_, - we suggest that it is a kingdom, one similar to Almire, with part of its identity being rooted in its military power, or as we will see, economic might.
 We will attempt to exclude a possibility of it being an empire - as an Ironmight Empire, - as we will attempt to fit it with the lore entry of Almire' Fall.

-At that, Almire itself translates from a name in Urdu as "aristocratic", which might serve as a hint at more existing connection through the name's origin to south-east cultures and countries.
-Specifically, the translation is "aristocratic lady", - could it be linked to the Spirit Mother?
-Maybe as a literal kingdom of Spirit Mother, since spirit mother is directly mentioned in relation to the burning kingdom, as it would be her domain?
-A subtle, physical reconstruction of a concept of the Kingdom of God?

-The basis for the ironmight, as a name itself, we extract from the [Ironmight set](https://wiki.spiralknights.com/Ironmight_Plate_Mail).
+The basis for the Ironmight, as the name itself, we extract from the [Ironmight set](https://wiki.spiralknights.com/Ironmight_Plate_Mail).
+Through those items we can start to notice relations between the kingdoms before their conflict, which resulted in annihilation of the kingdoms.

 ##### Ironmight Shield, Crowns, and Coins

 The glowing emblem on the [Ironmight Plate Shield](https://wiki.spiralknights.com/Ironmight_Plate_Shield) - `A superior shield forged from sun silver.
 The meaning of the crest on its face has been lost to time`, - is the same emblem of a crown, engraved on the coins found across Clockworks, persisting on Cradle to this day.

-The dimensions of the currency are the same, but also there are matching stars symbols in cardinal direction present on the outer ring of the emblem and of the [coins](https://wiki.spiralknights.com/Crowns#Finding_Crowns) af all nominal values.
+The dimensions of the currency and shield's emblem are identical.
+There are matching star symbols in cardinal direction on the outer ring of the emblem and of the [coins](https://wiki.spiralknights.com/Crowns#Finding_Crowns) of all nominal values.

 This particular coincidence does seem intentional, due to application of that symbol on the shield specifically.
-The other similar shield with a mysterious glowing emblem - [Volcanic Plate Shield](https://wiki.spiralknights.com/Volcanic_Plate_Shield) also implies an intentional design choice, but will be covered later.
+The other similar shield with a mysterious glowing emblem, the [Volcanic Plate Shield](https://wiki.spiralknights.com/Volcanic_Plate_Shield), also seems intentional design choice, but will be covered separately.

-Could presence of stars mean symbolic location of the crown - the monarch of a kingdom, - in the center of the Universe, as one surrounded or protected by stars?
-Or ruling over stars in all cardinal directions, as if the kingdom is in divine security of stars, or at their center?
-We refer to this motif here, as often a monarch would've been considered a divine ruler, through the application of the concept called the Divine Right of Kings.
+Could presence of stars mean symbolic location of the crown - the monarch of a kingdom, - in the center of the Universe or night sky, as one surrounded or protected by stars?
+Or ruling over stars in all cardinal directions means the kingdom is in divine security of stars, or at their center as divine?
+We refer to this motif here, as often a monarch would've been considered a divine ruler, through the application of the concept of the _Divine Right of Kings_.

-One thing is particular may point both in that direction is the [Celestial Ore](https://wiki.spiralknights.com/Celestial_Ore).
-It is described as: `An extremely rare metal of great power said to be from the heavens above.
+One thing is particular may point in that direction is the description of the [Celestial Ore](https://wiki.spiralknights.com/Celestial_Ore): `An extremely rare metal of great power said to be from the heavens above.
 It is often completely wasted on crowns and jewelry for slime royalty` ([Celestial Ore](https://wiki.spiralknights.com/Celestial_Ore)).
-From the celestial ore one element of kingship or monarchy is made - the [Ice Queen Crown](https://wiki.spiralknights.com/Ice_Queen_Crown), as it uses Celestial Ore in its alchemy.
+From the celestial ore one other element of kingship or monarchy is made - [Ice Queen Crown](https://wiki.spiralknights.com/Ice_Queen_Crown), as it uses Celestial Ore in its alchemy.

 It is common across history for crowns be made of rare, precious metals, but also that same notion can be attributed coins, - in case of Spiral Knight, crowns, which are also metallic as seen from their designs.

-In this sense, kingdom's currency had persisted on Cradle far past the kingdom itself.
-As well as, supposedly, slime royalty, - emerging on Cradle from a meteor.
-They utilize those principles, but not of coin manufacturing, but vanity items, such the aforementioned crown, as far as we can guess based on current information.
+In this interpretation, kingdom's currency had persisted on Cradle far past the kingdom itself, while being adopted by slime royalty and other civilizations later into the timeline.

 There is also presence of [sun silver](https://wiki.spiralknights.com/Sun_silver#Usage), which was present in Isorian equipment - such as [Azure Guardian armor and weapons](https://wiki.spiralknights.com/Azure_Guardian_Armor) and [Valkyrian armor](https://wiki.spiralknights.com/Valkyrie_Mail), including the [Divine Avenger](https://wiki.spiralknights.com/Divine_Avenger), which was discussed in relation to the [Heavenly Guardian Armor](https://wiki.spiralknights.com/Heavenly_Guardian_Armor) in [similarity of Isorians to valkyries](#similarity-to-heavenly-kingdom).

 This does not mean that Jelly civilization is involved into the Almirian conflict, but rather serves as a modern example of common practices within their kingdom.
-We should keep in mind how sun silver is already present across the Universe and other civilizations, now with the addition of celestial ore, and as both contain heavenly themes.
-Their might be a greater link to a heavenly kingdom referred by Valkyries, as not a strictly physical place, given [origins of castles](#castles), but bordering a different, potentially considered divine, realm, - an idea in concept resembling the myths regarding Asgard of norse mythology, introduced in the [analysis of fiendish statues across castles](#fiendish-statues).
+We should note how sun silver is already present across the Universe and other civilizations, now with the addition of celestial ore, and as both contain heavenly themes.

+There might be a greater link to a heavenly kingdom, originally referred by Valkyries, as not a strictly physical place, given [origins of castles](#castles), but bordering a different, potentially considered divine, realm, - an idea in concept resembling the myths regarding Asgard of norse mythology, introduced in the [analysis of fiendish statues across castles](#fiendish-statues).

 ##### Strategic Use of Ironwood

-The [Ironmight Plate Mail](https://wiki.spiralknights.com/Ironmight_Plate_Mail) - `Superior plate mail forged from an alloy of several rare metals. its restrictive, but incredibly strong`, - describes rare metals, what are those rare metals?
+The [Ironmight Plate Mail](https://wiki.spiralknights.com/Ironmight_Plate_Mail) - `Superior plate mail forged from an alloy of several rare metals. its restrictive, but incredibly strong`, - describes rare metals.
 From the currently present materials, metals specifically, in an established cosmology we have a few:

 - `An extraordinary metal imbued with the radiant light of the sky` ([Sun Silver](https://wiki.spiralknights.com/Sun_Silver)).
 It has a relation to heavens and the sun.
 - `A rare metal recovered from a shattered mountain deep within the realm of the Apocrea` ([Perplexing Element](https://wiki.spiralknights.com/Perplexing_Element)).
 This metal does not seem to be related to the current case of Almire nor other kingdoms.